Gangs of Wasseypur: Critical reception

 Bikas Bhagat of Zee News gave the movie 4 stars out of 5, concluding that "So if you want to experience an all new wave of cinema in Bollywood, Gangs of Wasseypur is your movie.
 It has some really quirky moments which I'll leave for you to explore in the film.
 Watch it for its sheer cinematic pleasure!"

 Subhash K. Jha of IANS gave the movie 4 out of 5 stars, saying that "Brutal, brilliant, dark, sinister, terrifying in its violence and yet savagely funny in the way human life is disregarded Gangs of Wasseypur is one helluva romp into the raw and rugged heartland.
 Not to be missed."
 Taran Adarsh of Bollywood Hungama gave the movie 3.5 stars out of 5, saying that "On the whole, Gangs of Wasseypur symbolizes the fearless new Indian cinema that shatters the clichés and conventional formulas, something which Anurag Kashyap has come to be acknowledged for.
 It has all the trappings of an entertainer, but with a difference.
 The film prides itself with the substance that connects with enthusiasts of new-age cinema.
 But, I wish to restate, one needs to have a really strong belly to soak up to a film like Gangs of Wasseypur.
 Also, this striking movie-watching experience comes with a colossal length and duration.
 The reactions, therefore, would be in extremes.
 Gangs of Wasseypur is for that segment of spectators who seek pleasure in watching forceful, hard-hitting and gritty movies."

 Rajeev Masand of CNN-IBN gave the movie 3.5 stars out of 5, concluding that "Bolstered by its riveting performances and its thrilling plot dynamics, this is a gripping film that seizes your full attention.
 I'm going with three-and-a-half out of five for Anurag Kashyap's Gangs of Wasseypur.
 Despite its occasionally indulgent narrative, this bullet-ridden saga is worthy of a repeat viewing, if only to catch all its nuances.
 Don't miss it."
 Mansha Rastogi of Now Running gave the movie 3.5 stars out of 5, commenting that "Gangs of Wasseypur works like an explosive leaving you wanting for more.
 Gangs of Wasseypur – Part 2 will definitely be a film eagerly awaited!
 Devour part one in the meantime!"

-Madhureeta Mukherjee of Times of India gave the movie 3.5 stars out of 5, saying that "Director Anurag Kashyap, in his trademark style of story- telling – realistic, with strong characters, over-the-top sequences, and unadulterated local flavour (crude maa-behen gaalis galore), gruesome bloody violence and raw humour – interestingly spins this twisted tale.
+Madhureeta Mukherjee of The Times of India gave the movie 3.5 stars out of 5, saying that "Director Anurag Kashyap, in his trademark style of story- telling – realistic, with strong characters, over-the-top sequences, and unadulterated local flavour (crude maa-behen gaalis galore), gruesome bloody violence and raw humour – interestingly spins this twisted tale.
 This first of a two-part film, is ambitious indeed; showing promise of brilliance in parts, but not bullet-proof to flaws.
 With a runtime this long, meandering side tracks and random sub-plots, countless characters, documentary-style narrative backed with black and white montages from actual history, it loses blood in the second half because of the Director's over-(self)indulgence.
 So, hold on to your guns, gamchas and 'womaniyas'."